goodpuppies/workman/markdown/diagnostics/auditable-error-diagnostics.md

 local reasoning.
 The anti-goal is a raw trace of every function call; the acceptable goal is an ordered list of semantic evidence with ids and anchors.

-This phase also makes type evidence immutable.
+This step also makes type evidence immutable.
 Do not keep historical evidence as references to mutable `Ty` nodes.
 Capture immutable type snapshots at constraint introduction, type-variable commitment, and collision time.

-### Phase 2: Pass Premise Context To Constraint Sites
+### Step 2: Pass Premise Context To Constraint Sites

 Add premise metadata to `constrainAt` at call sites that produce structured diagnostics.